erikaris/301/paired_samples.md

 Examples:

 * **Twin studies:** one twin receives treatment, the other is control.
-* **Matched case–control studies:** a case (disease) is matched with a control of same age/sex/neighbourhood.
+* **Matched case–control studies:** Each patient with a disease is matched to a healthy control of same age, sex, and location.
+Compare outcome (e.g., cholesterol, blood pressure).
-* **Educational studies:** students matched on prior achievement before applying different teaching methods.
+* **Educational studies:** Students matched on prior achievement: one assigned to new teaching method, one to standard method.
+Compare test scores.

-Why matched pairs?
+* **Household / paired relationships** Compare husbands and wives on dietary habits, or parents and children on activity levels.

-> To reduce variability from confounders and isolate the effect of the condition/treatment.
+* **Experimental units** Pairs of plots of land with similar soil characteristics: one gets fertiliser, one does not.

 ---